> homepage

 NOTICE OF COMPETITION

-Harpsichord Competition (14th)
+International Harpsichord Competition

 In collaboration with the R. Accademia Filarmonica of Bologna